 Chairman: Mitch Zuklie

 Orrick is focused on serving clients in the technology and innovation, energy and infrastructure, and finance sectors globally.
-Founded more than 150 years ago, the firm today has 1,300+ lawyers in offices across the US, Europe and Asia.
+Founded more than 150 years ago, the firm today has over 1,300 lawyers in offices across the US, Europe and Asia.
 The firm provides clients with innovative approaches to their most complex transactional, litigation and regulatory matters.
-Financial Times singled out Orrick as the ‘Most Innovative Law Firm in North America’ in 2016, 2017 and 2018, runner up in 2019, and Fortune has named the firm among the ‘100 Best Companies to Work’ for four years in a row.
+Financial Times singled out Orrick as the ‘Most Innovative Law Firm in North America’ from 2016-2018 and runner up in 2019, and Fortune has named the firm among the ‘100 Best Companies to Work’ for four years in a row.

 Main Areas of Practice:

 Technology & Innovation: